 Article no. 6 of 10 - The Kineo view on: Compliance elearning

-Exploring the principles of design thinking is a good starting point.
+Exploring the principles of design thinking is a good starting point - expand diagram.

 You may have seen this representation of design thinking before as many in the industry have evolved and embraced the core principles to support Learning Design.
-This has been driven by the need be more learner centric, delivering relevant content and reducing the barrage of information that we all receive on a daily basis.
+This has been driven by the need be more learner centric, delivering relevant content and reducing the barrage of information that we all receive daily.

 It is ultimately about finding the real problem and then the real solution to fix that problem, drawing on a process that start-ups tend to do well: Ideate, Prototype, Test, Repeat.
 By doing that, we can understand an idea’s strengths and weaknesses.
 Test early, fail cheap, fail fast – and the faster the better, because the faster we do that, the faster our ideas evolve.